mkoerner/gdax-marketdata/README.md

-# Websockets to get marketdata from GDAX
+# Websockets & GDAX

+This is a simple sample code that obtains the market data feed from GDAX through websockets.